janphilippgutt/terraform-aws-modules/README.md

 - [`vpc/`](./vpc) — Virtual Private Cloud with DNS, subnet, and gateway support
 - [`ec2/`](./ec2) — EC2 with optional smart ami fetching support
+- [`observability/`](./observability) — EC2 with latest ubuntu image that reads user_data; used for stacks with Prometheus and Grafana
 - [`s3-static-site/`](./s3-static-site) — S3 resources for hosting static websites securely
 - [`cloudfront/`](./cloudfront) — Cloudfront CDN, can be combined with s3-static-site module
 - [`ecr/`](./ecr) — Elastic Container Registry